A topic from the subject of Environmental Chemistry in Chemistry.

 Significance

 This experiment demonstrates the principles of water treatment using chemical coagulation and filtration.
-Coagulation removes suspended solids by destabilizing their electric charges and forming larger particles.
+Coagulation removes suspended solids by destabilizing their electric charges and forming larger particles that settle out.
 These particles are then removed by filtration, producing a cleaner water sample.
-Activated carbon treatment further enhances water quality by removing organic compounds, odors, and other contaminants.
+Activated carbon treatment further enhances water quality by adsorbing organic compounds, odors, and other contaminants.

 Water treatment is crucial for providing access to safe and clean water for drinking, sanitation, and industrial purposes.
 Chemical purification methods are widely used in water treatment plants to remove a wide range of impurities, ensuring the safety and quality of the water supplied to communities.